Piping Expansion Joints

-To start with there are three main types of piping expansion joints metal, rubber, and fabric.
-A expansion joint is installed in a pipe systems for a couple of reasons.
+To begin with there are three main types of piping expansion joints metal, rubber, and fabric.
+An expansion joint is installed in a pipe systems for a couple of reasons.
 Firstly expansion joints can absorb vibrations and shock.
 Secondly expansion joints can also be used to relieve anchor stress, reduce noise, and compensate for misalignment.
 Additionally, certain expansion joints are also designed for thermal expansion in very hot applications.
 Next expansion joints are necessary in systems that convey high temperature substances such as steam or exhaust gases, or to absorb movement and vibration.
-A typical pipe expansion joint is made of metal, plastic, fabric, or an elastomer (rubber).
-Depending on your application, you will determine if you need a metallic expansion joint, rubber expansion joint, and a fabric expansion joint.
+Typical pipe expansion joints are made of metal, fabric, or an elastomer (rubber).
+Furthermore, depending on your application, you will determine if you need a metallic expansion joint, rubber expansion joint, and a fabric expansion joint.

 Expansion joints are also designed for other criteria, such as noise absorption, anti vibration, earthquake movement, and building settlement.
 Expansion joints are also known as “compensators”, as they compensate for the thermal movement.
 Pipe expansion joints or compensators can also be called metallic expansion joints, or non metallic expansion joints.
 Additionally Contact Us for a quote or for more information.

 To begin with, pipe expansion joints consist of different components, bellows, liners, cover, end fittings, and limit rods.
 Formerly people often confuse an expansion joint with a bellow.
 They think the names can be used as one in the same, this is not true.
 Furthermore, an expansion joint consists of all the components.
 A bellow expansion joint is just one of the components of the pipe expansion joint.
 The bellow is the body of the expansion joint.
 Bellows can have Convolutions.
 Bellows can be made out of different materials.
 They are the flexible unit on the metallic expansion joint.
 In addition to bellows are liners.